Understanding Germs for Kids: 20 Ways to Teach Your Kids About Germs

 Storybooks are a timeless and great way to educate your children on bigger concepts.
 Go to your local library or search online for books telling stories on why washing hands are important, germs and other health-related topics.

 Educational videos can easily be found on YouTube; some are super fun and memorable with cute cartoons that your child will love!

 Sequencing and flash cards are a great and fun teaching method for your child.
 The images allow your child to visualise the situation.
 Allow them to give you their interpretation of what they think is happening or being displayed on each card.
 This encourages your child to rationalise and come to their conclusion as to why it’s important to wash hands and be germ-educated.

-Method Twenty to Teach Germs for Kids: Focus on the good stuff
+20. Focus on the good stuff

 Instead of emphasising how bad germs are – shift the conversation toward healthy foods that help your body grow strong to beat germs.
 If your little one love yoghurt, you are in luck!
 Yoghurt and other foods with active cultures encourage good germs to set up camp in the digestive tract.
 These foods include yoghurt, kefir, kombucha tea, miso soup, apples, garlic, bananas and onions.
 You might even set up plates and bowls with these different foods around the table, for a good lunch.

 We do not doubt that using any one of these 20 ways to teach your child about germs will leave a long-lasting impression on your child.
 Instead of using the dreaded phrase “because I said so”, your child will learn exactly why it’s beneficial for them to stay clear of germs and infections.
 Who knows, maybe they’ll even start reminding you to wash, wash, wash your hands!